A Diagnostic Approach to Chronic Pain and Chronic Illness

 Step 2: Neurological and Functional Evaluation

-If symptoms persist or appear to involve multiple systems, additional evaluation may be used to assess how the nervous system is regulating movement and physiology.
+If symptoms persist or appear to involve multiple systems, further evaluation may be used to assess how the nervous system is coordinating movement and physiology.

-Applied kinesiology testing is used as part of this process to evaluate interactions between muscles, nerves, and other body systems.
+Applied Kinesiology is used as part of this process to evaluate relationships between muscles, nerves, and other body systems.

-This type of testing can help identify patterns that may not be detected through routine examination alone.
+This allows us to identify patterns that may not be detected through routine examination alone.

-Some chronic conditions involve deeper biochemical contributors affecting metabolism, immune function, digestion, or hormonal regulation.
+Some chronic conditions involve biochemical contributors affecting metabolism, immune function, digestion, or hormonal regulation.

 Step 4: Emotional Stress Patterns